cwgoes/pluranimity.org/_posts/2019-04-27-comparative-advantages-distributed-ledgers.md

 Why might polycentric law be useful, and what challenges are involved?

+- Present legal systems are unicentric, or at best federalist.

-Monopolies of legal systems allow them to extract an inordinate amount of rent.
+- Monopolies of legal systems allow them to extract an inordinate amount of rent.
 The geographically-determined boundaries by which legal systems operate make sense only to the degree by which geographical proximity indicates a preference for similar law - trend? - and

+- No unclaimed land upon which group of people can voluntarily establish self-governed community.

-An extraordinary amount of effort is directed to the effecting of control over the processes which govern the change in our existing legal monopologies which could perhaps better be directed towards realizing alternative sets of laws, which individuals could voluntarily select from.
+- An extraordinary amount of effort is directed to the effecting of control over the processes which govern the change in our existing legal monopologies which could perhaps better be directed towards realizing alternative sets of laws, which individuals could voluntarily select from.

-Laws are "bundled" not due to conflict but rather due to meatspace limitations

-No unclaimed land upon which group of people can voluntarily establish self-governed community.

-cite: prediction markets banned, security laws, attention tax
+- bad laws: prediction markets banned, security laws, attention tax

-existing internet communities may be closest analgoue, but limited in ability to craft around rules - mostly just around content
+- existing internet communities may be closest analogue, but limited in ability to craft around rules - mostly just around content

-polycentric law may be especially effective when combined with threshold commitment, enabling jumping Nash equilibria of legal schemes

-#### Comparative Advantage
+#### Comparative advantage

 Why might distributed ledger technology help, and what role would it serve?

 - can "enforce" contracts without a single trusted party
 - reduces transaction costs of implementation
-- facilitates codified integration of disparate systems
+- facilitates codified integration of disparate systems; interoperation where laws are shared
-- includes incentive layer
+- includes constrained incentive layer which can affect the real world
 - could eventually maintain monopoly on use of force (?)

 in the consequentialist extreme, precommit to a set of metrics upon which legal systems are contionuously and automatically chosen based on randomized control trials (perhaps specifiying some basic deontological restrictions)
+~ too dangerous, runs into alignment problems

 #### Objections